powercodeacademy/phrg-git-push-force-with-lease/README.md

 ## Still unclear?

-Force pushing commits with `git` starts to become more clear when we encounter scenarios that require it.
-And even after that, it takes a good amount of experience to get comfortable with it.
-For now, know that `--force-with-lease` is a option when you encounter a failed `git push`.
+Force pushing commits with `git` starts to make more sense when we encounter scenarios that require its use.
+Even after that, it still takes a good amount of experience to get comfortable using `--force-with-lease`.
+For now, know that forcing a commit is a option when you encounter a failed `git push`.

 ## Resources